Probably how you should not structure a weekend around a 10 km race a week before a 19 km mountain adventure race (Feb 2021).

 I wake up prior to my 06:30 alarm.
 It is race day.
 I depart Mansion hut at five to seven, stop at the river crossing to brush my teeth and stop at a clearing to photograph spiders covered in dew drops.
 I beat the sun to my car and am away for my race in relatively good time.

 Argiope protensa (tailed grass spider) is a distinctive species with a long pointed abdomen with yellow stripes.
-The long abdomen assists with camouflage among the stalks of the tall grass, shrubs, or in this case, speargrass, which they inhabit.
+The long abdomen assists with camouflage among the stalks of the tall grass, shrubs, or in this case, speargrass, on which they string up their webs.
 The species is native to New Zealand, but also found in New Guinea, Australia and New Caledonia.

 To see the route to Mansion Hut click here.
 It took me about 1 hour 10 minutes each way.